Convert Calories (4 °C) to Calorie (Thermochemical) (cal (4) to cal (th))

 • Select the Calories (4 °C) Value: Start by determining the calories (4 °c) (cal (4)) value you want to convert into calorie (thermochemical) (cal (th)).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert calories (4 °c) to calorie (thermochemical), multiply the selected cal (4) value by 1.004780115.
-This factor is essential for accurately converting from a larger unit (cal (4)) to a much smaller unit (cal (th)).
+• Multiply by the Conversion Factor: To calculate calories (4 °c) to equivalent calorie (thermochemical) amount, multiply the selected cal (4) value by 1.004780115.

 • Illustration of Multiplication: